List programming

 | elt :: elts -> (* as in the above we are calling the current list element `elt` *)

-let accum = char_list_to_string elts in (* this is what `accum` is, the result of recursing on a shorter list *)
+let accum = char_list_to_string elts in (* this is also what `accum` is above, the result of recursing on the tail *)

-(Char.to_string elt)^accum (* now plug in the body of ~f as the calculation done on accum and elt *)
+(Char.to_string elt)^accum (* same as the body of ~f above, the calculation done on accum and elt *)

 let rec fold_right l ~f ~init =